AstraIncognita/ImageSorter/README.md

 It is written in Java using JavaFX, so it should be theoretically cross-platform, although it was only tested in Windows.

 # Installation
-ImageSorter comes in one .jar file and thus does not requie installation.
-It can be downloaded at the Releases tab.
+ImageSorter comes in one .jar file and thus does not require installation.
+It can be downloaded at the Releases page.
 There are two versions: cross-platform one, which requires JavaFX runtime components, and a standalone fat Jar, which is built using a workaround and is expected to work only in Windows.
 Both versions require Java 17 to run.

 # Usage
 Waiting state of a program.
 You can select one input directory, from which images will be moved, and multiple output directories, in which images will be moved.
 Wrongly selected output directories can be removed from list.
 Sorting will begin after pressing Start button .